krystal/crumbs/README.md

 ### Google Tag Manager

-As previously mentioned you can listen for the `onSave` event to determine when the cookie preferences have been accepted and in here is where we want to access the `dataLayer` provided by Google Tag Manager (GTM).
+As previously mentioned you can listen for the `save` event to determine when the cookie preferences have been accepted and in here is where we want to access the `dataLayer` provided by Google Tag Manager (GTM).

 ```
-cookies.on('onSave', () => {
+cookies.on('save', () => {
 	window.dataLayer &&
     window.dataLayer.push({
 	    event: "your-custom-event-name-here"